Beyond Crash: Hijacking Your Autonomous Vehicle for Fun and Profit: Abstract

 Autonomous Vehicles (AVs), especially vision-based AVs, are rapidly being deployed without human operators.
 As AVs operate in safety-critical environments, understanding their robustness in an adversarial environment is an important research problem.
 Prior physical adversarial attacks on vision-based autonomous vehicles predominantly target immediate safety failures (e.g., a crash, a traffic-rule violation, or a transient lane departure) by inducing a short-lived perception or control error.
 This paper shows a qualitatively different risk: a long-horizon route integrity compromise, where an attacker gradually steers a victim AV away from its intended route and into an attacker-chosen destination while the victim continues to drive ``normally.''
 This will not pose a danger to the victim vehicle itself, but also to potential passengers sitting inside the vehicle, who may not notice the route changes.

-In this paper, we design and implement the first adversarial framework, called \sys, that performs route-level hijacking of a vision-based end-to-end driving stack using a physically plausible attacker vehicle with a reconfigurable display mounted on the rear.
-The central challenge is temporal persistence: adversarial influence must remain effective in changing viewpoints, lighting, weather, traffic, and the victim’s continual replanning—without triggering conspicuous failures.
-Our key insight is to treat route hijacking as a closed-loop control problem and to convert adversarial patches into steering primitives that can be selected online via an interactive adjustment loop based on observed victim behavior.
-Our adversarial patches are also carefully designed against worst-case background and sensor variations so that the adversarial impacts on the victim, e.g., the changes of turning degrees, can be expected or estimated.
-Our evaluation shows that \sys can successfully hijack victim vehicles to deviate from original routes and stop at places designated by the adversary with a high success rate.
+In this paper, we design and implement the first adversarial framework, called \sys, which performs route-level hijacking of a vision-based end-to-end driving stack using a physically plausible attacker vehicle with a reconfigurable display and a camera sensor mounted on the rear.
+The central challenge is temporal persistence: adversarial influence must remain effective in changing viewpoints, lighting, weather, traffic, and the victim's continual replanning---without triggering conspicuous failures.
+Our key insight is to treat route hijacking as a closed-loop control problem and to convert adversarial patches into steering primitives that can be selected online via an interactive adjustment loop based on observed victim behavior using the rear camera.
+Our evaluations in both simulated and real-world scenarios show that \sys can successfully hijack victim vehicles to deviate from original routes and stop at places designated by the adversary with a high success rate.